The Better Angels of Our Nature: Criticism

-Two critical reviews have been related to postmodern approaches.
 Elizabeth Kolbert wrote a critical review in The New Yorker, to which Pinker posted a reply.
 Kolbert states that "The scope of Pinker's attentions is almost entirely confined to Western Europe."
 Pinker replies that his book has sections on "Violence Around the World", "Violence in These United States", and the history of war in the Ottoman Empire, Russia, Japan, and China.
 Kolbert states that "Pinker is virtually silent about Europe's bloody colonial adventures."
 Pinker replies that "a quick search would have turned up more than 25 places in which the book discusses colonial conquests, wars, enslavements, and genocides."
 Kolbert concludes, "Name a force, a trend, or a 'better angel' that has tended to reduce the threat, and someone else can name a force, a trend, or an 'inner demon' pushing back the other way."
-Pinker calls this "the postmodernist sophistry that The New Yorker so often indulges when reporting on science."
+Pinker calls this conclusion "the postmodernist sophistry that The New Yorker so often indulges when reporting on science."

-An explicitly postmodern critiqueor more precisely, one based on perspectivismis made at CTheory by Ben Laws, who argues that "if we take a 'perspectivist' stance in relation to matters of truth would it not be possible to argue the direct inverse of Pinker's historical narrative of violence?
+Ben Laws argues on CTheory that "if we take a 'perspectivist' stance in relation to matters of truth would it not be possible to argue the direct inverse of Pinker's historical narrative of violence?
 Have we in fact become even more violent over time?
 Each interpretation could invest a certain stake in 'truth' as something fixed and valid – and yet, each view could be considered misguided."
 Pinker argues in his FAQ page that economic inequality, like other forms of "metaphorical" violence, "may be deplorable, but to lump it together with rape and genocide is to confuse moralization with understanding.
 Ditto for underpaying workers, undermining cultural traditions, polluting the ecosystem, and other practices that moralists want to stigmatize by metaphorically extending the term violence to them.
 It's not that these aren't bad things, but you can't write a coherent book on the topic of 'bad things'.... physical violence is a big enough topic for one book (as the length of Better Angels makes clear).
 Just as a book on cancer needn't have a chapter on metaphorical cancer, a coherent book on violence can't lump together genocide with catty remarks as if they were a single phenomenon."
 Quoting this, Laws argues that Pinker suffers from "a reductive vision of what it means to be violent."